Citroen C5 Aircross Hybrid reliability & safety rating

 |5 stars (2019)||89%||86%||82%|

 There's no reason to believe the C5 Aircross Hybrid should be anything other than a safe and reliable car; its crash-test scores are good and the reliability reputations of Citroen and its Stellantis Group sister brand Peugeot have improved in recent years.
-Some rivals are available with a longer warranty than the Citroen's three-year/60,000-mile guarantee, however; this may be a consideration if you intend to keep the car for a long time.
+Some rivals have longer warranties than the Citroen's three-year/60,000-mile guarantee, however; this may be a consideration if you intend to keep the car for longer.

 Citroen C5 Hybrid reliability & problems